2018 PPI Score

 - Charter holders can contract with all education service providers

-- Arizona earns 13 out of 15 for growth.
-While Arizona does not cap the number of charter schools that can be authorized, Arizona’s charter sector has shown very little growth in recent years.
+- Arizona earns 13 out of 15 for “growth.”
+While Arizona does not cap the number of charter schools that can be authorized, its charter sector has shown very little growth in recent years.
 The large number of schools that currently operate suggests that the market for charter schools in Arizona could be saturated; there is enough supply to meet demand.

-- Arizona earns 18 of 20 on the “autonomy” score because its charter schools have a blanket waiver from all non-health and safety regulations that apply to traditional public schools.
-However, the State of Arizona and the Board have recently been requiring charter schools in Arizona to comply with reporting requirements that constrain the ways schools can behave.
-Any constraints on the way that charter schools are able to operate makes it even more difficult for charter schools to fulfill their missions, making them less effective for students.
+- Arizona earns 18 of 20 for “operations” because its charter schools have a blanket waiver from all non-health and safety regulations that apply to traditional public schools.
+However, the State of Arizona and the Board have recently been requiring charter schools to comply with reporting requirements that constrain the ways schools can behave.

 Exiting Ineffective Teachers D+